 Tracey, a British ex-pat living in Brittany, contacted us to ask the following question: I am thinking of exporting a UK bought LHD car to France.
 The car would be registered in Poland.
 Is this possible?
 How difficult would it be?

-EXPORTING A UK BOUGHT LHD CAR TO EUROPE
+EXPORTING A UK BOUGHT LHD CAR TO FRANCE (OR EUROPE)

 We did a little bit of investigating, and found out that many people choose to buy a LHD car in the UK and import it into Europe.
 This way they are hoping to save money.
 Indeed, it is usually cheaper to buy a second-hand LHD car in the UK than it is in France.
 This is still a very niche market.
 The majority of left-hand drive cars sold in the UK are brought in by British expats returning home, or by continental Europeans moving to the UK.
 Both types of vendors are looking to replace their car with a right-hand drive.
 As a general rule, the majority of LHD dealerships are located in the South of the UK, where the expats selling their cars are based.

 However, exporting a UK-bought LHD car into continental Europe, in this case France, can be challenging and costly.
 Bear in mind that you usually have 12 months to bring your car to your new country after changing your normal residence.

 MOVING TO A EUROPEAN COUNTRY FOR MORE THAN 6 MONTHS: